 Learn how to make stickers using your Silhouette Cameo!
 It’s easy to make DIY planner stickers or any other kind of custom stickers, and I will walk you through each step.
 This post contains affiliate links, which allow me to earn a small commission at no extra cost to you.

-We are only a few days into 2018, but I have already spent a lot of time planning and dreaming and hoping for the coming year.
+We are only a few days into the year, but I have already spent a lot of time planning and dreaming and hoping for the coming year.
 I’m guessing you are probably doing some of that too, am I right?
-I mean, tis the season! 😉 In my opinion, cute stickers, motivational quotes, and fun calendaring designs always make that planning and goal setting more fun, and that’s what this month’s Fresh Cut SVG Bundle is all about.
+I mean, tis the season!

-The bundle contains over 40 SVG elements plus 14 bonus files, so you will have loads of material to make your resolution-making extra cute!
-Today, I’m going to share how to take some of the elements I created for the bundle and turn them into custom planner stickers using your Silhouette.
-You can use this same technique with any SVG files, and it’s so easy, you are going to want to make your own stickers all the time!
+Today, I’m going to share how to take your SVG cut files and turn them into custom planner stickers using the Silhouette Studio software and your Silhouette machine.
+It’s so easy, you are going to want to make your own stickers all the time!

 DIY Custom Sticker Supplies:

-- Printable Sticker Paper (I like the Silhouette brand, but any printable sticker paper will work.
-PSST!!
-Through 1/22/18 you can get 30% off all specialty media including sticker paper with the code PERSIA!
-Just click HERE, and enter code PERSIA at checkout.)
-OR Printable Adhesive Vinyl for more permanent decals (see my post on working with printable vinyl HERE)
+- Printable Sticker Paper (I like the Silhouette brand, but any printable sticker paper will work) OR Printable Adhesive Vinyl for more permanent decals (see my post on working with printable vinyl HERE)

 - Silhouette Cameo